 The subclass 408 temporary activity visa.
 Here at True Blue Migration Services, we manage applications in the sporting activities stream and the new Covid-19 pandemic event stream.
-The Covid-19 stream was introduced in March 2020 in response to the global Coronavirus pandemic.
+The Covid-19 stream of this visa was introduced in March 2020 in response to the global Coronavirus pandemic.
 It enables people with limited options to remain lawfully in Australia.

 This visa stream was introduced by the Government to enable temporary visa holders working in critical roles to stay lawfully in Australia during the Covid-19 pandemic crisis.